 Be specific in your list of expenses as well.
 Some successful fundraisers itemize every expense—not just a big-ticket item like a surgery, but the gas money needed for rides to the doctor, etc. Potential donors will appreciate transparency.

-When you ask for donations, don’t just focus on the need.
-Think also about who you’re asking, and what their understanding and needs might be.
+When you ask for donations, focus on more than just the need.
+Also think about who you’re asking, and what their understanding and needs might be.
 When approaching a potential donor, ask yourself:

 - Why does this person care?
 There is a reason you reached out to him or her for donations.
 Keep that reason in mind, and communicate it when you approach each potential donor.